Headache and stomach pain are two symptoms of a wide range of medical conditions. Causes can include stress, migraines, and some infections.

 They should also:

 Some people have a higher risk for complications of flu, including young children, older adults, pregnant women, and people with an underlying health condition.

 Antiviral drugs can help

 Viral gastroenteritis, also known as stomach flu, is a gut infection that occurs due to a virus.

-According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), common viruses that cause viral gastroenteritis include:
+According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK),

 Symptoms can include: